Mary-Frances Monroe completed her fourth season at the helm of a rising Atlantic Coast Conference soccer power in Coral Gables, Fla., in 2016.

 The Hurricanes have tallied a trio of top-five victories with Monroe at the helm, defeating third-ranked Notre Dame, 2-0, in 2013, downing No. 14/4 Notre Dame, 1-0, in double overtime in 2015 and knocking off second-ranked Virginia, 2-1, in 2016.

 Miami posted a 10-8-1 mark in 2016, marking the seventh time in program history the team won double-digit games, including the fourth time in a 15-year span.
 The Hurricanes also went 5-5 in ACC play, setting a new program record for conference victories and winning three ACC matches in a row for the first time.
-Led by goalkeeper Phallon Tullis-Joyce, one of three players NSCAA College Player of the Week during the season, Miami set new program records for total goals against (16) and goals against average (0.82).
+Led by goalkeeper Phallon Tullis-Joyce, one of three Hurricanes to earn NSCAA College Player of the Week during the season, Miami set new program records for total goals against (16) and goals against average (0.82).

 The 2016 season saw the Hurricanes defeat multiple ranked teams (No. 2 Virginia and No. 25 Virginia Tech) for the first time since 2012.
 Miami, picked last in the ACC preseason poll, finished in the top half of the conference and earned the No. 7 seed in the ACC Championship, where it played to a 1-1 road tie at No. 14 Clemson, the second seed, before falling in penalty kicks.
+In addition, of the 332 Division I teams, Miami was one of just 30 to win at least five more games in 2016 than it did in 2015.

 Also in 2016, Gracie Lachowecki became the second Hurricane to earn First Team All-ACC recognition and the second to garner NSCAA Second Team All-Region distinction.
 Kristina Fisher became the second Hurricane to make the ACC All-Freshman Team and Emily Auld was the fifth Hurricane tabbed to the CoSIDA Academic All-District Team.